InsultingPros/LazyKFWiki/docs/Workshop/Workshop_Issues.md

 * Files extraction should start and a notify will pop on top right corner.

 If this doesn't work, congrats, you are unlucky and have to do the xtraction manually.
 Download the [KFTempArchiveExtractor](https://github.com/Mateos81/KFTempArchiveExtractor/releases/), which is based on [cmicroc's guide](https://steamcommunity.com/sharedfiles/filedetails/?id=291724762).

+Or ask authors to provide download link, so you can install mods manually.